F-Bafti/F-Bafti.github.io/_posts/2025-11-11-Building-a-Recipe-Recommender-System-with-VAE.md

 - `RecipeInstructions`

 Some numeric columns contain **outliers**.
 To handle them, we retain only the data points that fall within the **99.5th percentile** for each column.
 This helps prevent extreme values from skewing the model training while keeping almost all of the data.

+#### - Text Embeddings with all-MiniLM-L6-v2

+Before performing dimensionality reduction or building our model, we need to convert the unstructured text from recipe names, ingredients, and instructions into a numerical format that a machine learning model can understand.
+This process is called **text embedding**.
+For this, we use the **all-MiniLM-L6-v2** pre-trained model.

+##### What is MiniLM?

+`all-MiniLM-L6-v2` is a compact, pre-trained language model designed to generate high-quality sentence embeddings.
+It is part of a family of efficient models that are much faster and smaller than the original BERT models, while still maintaining competitive accuracy.

+##### Why we chose this model

+- **Efficiency**: MiniLM is a distilled version of a larger language model.
+It runs significantly faster and requires much less memory, making it practical for large-scale systems without losing too much performance.
+- **High Performance**: Despite its smaller size, MiniLM effectively captures semantic meaning.
+For example, it understands that *"diced tomatoes and basil"* and *"chopped tomatoes with fresh herbs"* are conceptually similar.
+- **Vector Output (384 Dimensions)**: Each recipe text input is transformed into a dense 384-dimensional vector, providing a high-fidelity numerical representation of the recipe's content and complexity.